sagilo/home-assistant-watchdog/README.md

 ### Schedule
 Here is the magic, Google Apps Script enables schedule runs.
 This way, our code is executed by a stable Google cloud server.
-Click the clock icon (next to the Play button) and click on 'Click here to add one now.' link.
+Click the clock icon (next to the Play button).

 ![shcedule_icon](https://i.imgur.com/jDeFnBV.png)

-Click the new link again, a new trigger should've beed created.
-The default trigger is hour timer, but I personally prefer minute timer, on the last box set the minutes interval (I use 5 minutes)
+On the dialog, click the 'Click here to add one now.' link The default trigger is hour timer, but I personally prefer minute timer, use the last drop-list to set the time interval (I use 5 minutes)

 ![schedule](https://i.imgur.com/q1lqMu7.png)